How to choose the best filter for your goldfish aquarium, after deciding on the size of your set up and how much maintenance you want to do.

 If you want a quality product that will last and have spares available, choose one of the well known brands such as Eheim and Fluval.
 Yes they are more expensive, but some of the Asian sourced products I have tested start showing pump rotor wear after just six months.

-I would strongly advise testing a cheaper filter first so if it leaks it won't do any damage to flooring or furniture.
+I would strongly advise testing a cheaper filter first, maybe outside using a bucket as a substitute aquarium, so if the filter leaks it won't do any damage to flooring or furniture.

 When your aquarium filter needs cleaning, there is a set procedure to follow to avoid destroying all the beneficial bacteria living in the filter.
 To learn how and when to clean aquarium filters correctly go to this page…